 Water Resistance

 Not everyone needs a waterproof hiking shoe, though.
-Having waterproof shoes is key if you live in a rainy place like Appalachia or the Pacific Northwest.
-Even for early spring hikes over snow and encountering swollen streams, the ability to keep your shoes — and therefore your feet — dry is paramount to your feet's comfort.
-After all, you can change a sweaty sock, but you can't change wet shoes.
+Waterproof shoes are key if you live in a rainy place like Appalachia or the Pacific Northwest.
+Even for early spring hikes over snow and encountering swollen streams, keeping your shoes — and therefore your feet — dry is paramount to your feet's comfort.
+After all, you can change a sweaty sock but can't change wet shoes.
 On the other hand, even the most breathable waterproof membrane adds warmth to a shoe.
 A waterproof membrane is likely not your friend if you mostly hike in hot weather or on dry trails.
 For many hikers heading out on perfect-weather days, the added breathability of going out without a waterproof membrane is much more enjoyable.

 Toe Protection